Sermon for Easter2, 27th April 2025

 Prayer after Communion

-that by this same Sacrament
+that our reception of this paschal Sacrament

 Through Christ our Lord.